How is PPD Diagnosed?

 Diagnosing the Type of Postpartum Depression

-It is important for physicians and mental health professionals to distinguish between the different types of postpartum depression to reach an accurate diagnosis.
-Because each type of postpartum depression presents its own unique set of risk factors, signs and symptoms, the progression and treatment can also be very different.
+Physicians and mental health professionals need to distinguish between the different types of postpartum depression to reach an accurate diagnosis.
+Because each type of postpartum depression presents its unique risk factors, signs, and symptoms, the progression and treatment can also be very different.

-This further proves why it is important to record and monitor specific symptoms so doctors can make an appropriate diagnosis.
-Doctors will also want to look at the extent of postpartum mood disorder symptoms.
+This further proves why recording and monitoring specific symptoms is important so doctors can make an appropriate diagnosis.
+Doctors will also want to examine the extent of postpartum mood disorder symptoms.
 This helps them distinguish more severe symptoms from the milder symptoms found in postpartum blues (“baby blues”).

 Working with both a physician and mental health professional can be a healthy way to reach a postpartum depression diagnosis.
 In turn, mothers can receive the best possible treatment.